alinnman/celestial-navigation/CONTRIBUTING.md

 These are some things I may consider doing (or have already started)

 1. Building on WGS-84 ellipsoid model.<br/>
 *Working on this right now.
-Sight reductions seems to work well but accurate* *mapping does not work yet.*
+Sight reductions seem to work well.*
 1. Better mapping functions.<br/>
 *Currently implementing mapping based on the* *[Folium](https://github.com/python-visualization/folium) framework.*
+*Also investigating methods for handling map data without an* *internet connection.*
 1. Create machine-readable Nautical Almanac<br/>
 *This will greatly improve workflow speed.
 A first implementation is ready now.*
+*A preloaded set of almanac data for 2024-2025 is bundled in the repository*
 1. Create a lightweight web application and/or mobile app without requiring internet access. <br/>
 *A collection of simple Jupyter notebooks have been added, and this may be good*